Alopecia Universalis

 Autoimmune Dysfunction

-• Alopecia Universalis is primarily an autoimmune disorder, where the immune system mistakenly attacks hair follicles, halting hair growth.
+• Alopecia universalis is primarily an autoimmune disorder, where the immune system mistakenly attacks hair follicles, stopping hair growth.
 This overactive immune response views the follicles as foreign invaders, leading to inflammation and widespread hair loss.
 Researchers believe this immune malfunction may result from a combination of genetic and environmental factors.

 Genetic Predisposition